Home

 Methods

-The methods by which the Foundation aims to reach its objectives are through the provision (mainly indirectly) of training, education, machinery and other required inputs for improvements to agricultural outputs or agricultural businesses.
+The methods by which the Foundation aims to reach its objectives are through the provision of credit, and, indirectly, through training, education, machinery and other required inputs for improvements to agricultural outputs or agricultural businesses.